lciesielski/D2R-DiscordRPC/README.md

 If you encounter SmartScreen notification about an unknown publisher, you will have to click on "More Information" and "Run anyway"

-If you are hesitant allowing program to run, I strongly encourage you to upload exe file to [VirusTotal](https://www.virustotal.com/gui/home/upload)
+If you are hesitant about allowing the program to run, I strongly encourage you to upload exe file to [VirusTotal](https://www.virustotal.com/gui/home/upload)

 ### Roadmap